Articles in this section

 Adding CSS reference

-Import the component CSS styles as like below in the App.vue file.
+Import the component CSS styles as shown below in the App.vue file.
 In the following example, we have used the material theme styles.

 <style>